and-murray/wharf-spaces/_bmad-output/planning-artifacts/prds/prd-wharf-spaces-2026-06-09/prd.md

 Erasure requests are handled manually in v1 — there is no self-serve deletion flow.
 AND Digital or the Company Admin processes requests out of band.

 **Tenant offboarding and data deletion**
-On permanent tenant removal, all associated tenant data (users, bookings, configuration) must be deletable.
-Data retention obligations and whether a retention period applies before hard delete to be confirmed (OQ-002).
+On permanent tenant removal, all associated tenant data (users, bookings, configuration) is hard-deleted immediately.
+No statutory retention period applies to this data type (see FR-034).

 **Data minimisation**
 Only the data listed above is collected.
 No additional personal data is gathered beyond what is necessary for the booking service.